Pertheville-Ners

 Pertheville-Ners is a commune in the Calvados department in the Normandy region in northwestern France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Ners, Les Monceaux, L'Église and La Balanderie.

+The Rivers Traine-feuilles and La Gronde run through the commune, plus a stream the Monceaux.

 History

 The commune resulted from the fusion in 1858 of Pertheville (259 inhabitants in 1856) and Ners (113 inhabitants).

 Administration

 The mayor from 1990 to March 2008 was Michel Mallet, a farmer, who was politically independent.
 The mayor from 2008 until 2014 was Joël Patard, a teacher, also an independent.
 The current mayor, elected in 2014 and 2020, is Séverine Lepetit.